martinb3-cookbooks/logstash_commons/README.md

-# logstash-commons
+# logstash_commons

 Provides a common repository of logstash recipes for various technologies that produce logs.
 All of the recipes here call `logstash_config` from the upstream lusis/chef-logstash and use that to configure the logs to be sent to logstash for that particular technology.
-The hope is that you would eventually be able to simply include logstash, apache2, and logstash-commons::apache, and have a fully working apache2 and logstash server that can parse Apache logs.
+The hope is that you would eventually be able to simply include logstash, apache2, and logstash_commons::apache, and have a fully working apache2 and logstash server that can parse Apache logs.

 ## [Changelog](CHANGELOG.md)